Anomalocaridid/wezterm.kak/README.md

 Currently, only splitting the window into panes, and opening a command in a new tab or window are supported.
 I was unable to find a way to use WezTerm's command-line interface to focus a given client or send text to a repl.
 Since WezTerm is fairly new, that functionality may not even be currently supported yet.

 ## Commands
-* `wezterm-integration-enable` - sets the other commands' aliases
+* `wezterm-integration-enable` - sets the other commands' aliases when running on WezTerm
+* `wezterm-integration-disable` - removes WezTerm integration hooks
 * `wezterm-terminal-vertical` - splits the current window vertically and runs a given program; aliased to `terminal`
 * `wezterm-terminal-horizontal` - splits the current window horizontally and runs a given program
 * `wezterm-terminal-window` - opens a new instance of WezTerm and runs the given command in it; aliased to `terminal-window`